fakeperson12312/VNC-RDP-guide/README.md

 After that it's pretty simple, just a windows operating system.
 You can rdp to it for a better connection, but for the web, just use the client that's provided.
 For some reason I can set the cores to 4 on a 2-core vm, so idk what's up with that but you still can.

+# Issue fixes
+Firstly, if there's too little ram, that's a simple fix.
+Either you upgrade or you set the ram for windows to be lower.
+Secondly, if the core amount is too much, also a simple fix, just change 4 to 2.
+Thirdly, Space might be an issue so be careful with that.
+Fourthly, technically all you need is a terminal to do this, because trycloudflare also works as port forwarding.